Magnusrn/Plugins/README.md

 Added new embed for webhook
 Added webhook message when raid is taken(user has started scouting again)
 </details>

+### Object Hider
+Hides objects from the game based on ID, modified from adams Fossil Island plugin.

 ### One Click Aerial Fishing
 Molch Aerial fishing, will cut fish if you have a knife in your invent else drops fish.